karlthomas3/meetballs-ascii-cli/README.md

 myFigure := figure.NewFigure(input, "", false)
 ```

-The NewFigure will come with a Print() method which will output the ascii art to the console so all we have to do is:
+Our new `figure` will come with a `Print()` method which will output the ASCII art to the console so all we have to do is:

 ```go
 myFigure.Print()